What does a nursing home do?

 How do I choose a care home?

 The process of choosing a care home typically differs between individuals.
-Families will often prioritise differently based on standard of care, cost, CQC reports, testimonials, and the look of the care home itself.
-Each care home will appeal differently to different people therefore choosing one is very person-specific.
+However, families will often prioritise differently based on standard of care, cost, CQC reports, testimonials, and the look of the home itself.
+Each nursing home will appeal differently to different people.
+Therefore choosing one is very person-specific.

 What makes a good care home?

-A good care home will be one which respects and acts on residents’ needs and wishes to the highest standards, always to the best of their capabilities.
-A care home should be successful in caring for basic human needs as well as tailoring this to each specific resident, recognising their individual differences.
-It should also meet the emotional and mental needs of an individual, providing appropriate activities to encourage positivity and continued engagement – socially and physically.
+A good home will be one which respects and acts on residents’ needs and wishes to the highest standards, always to the best of their capabilities.
+But it should be successful in caring for basic human needs.
+As well as tailoring this to each specific resident, recognising their individual differences.
+It should also meet the emotional and mental needs of an individual.
+Therefore providing appropriate activities to encourage positivity and continued engagement – socially and physically.